 Plan B: Technology

 When Tiny Traveler was 6 or 7YO I dug up my old iPod and put three songs on it (they were all from Frozen).
-We’ve since bought her a new Shuffle to which she’s added songs from BeetleJuice, School of Rock and other favorite shows.
+We’ve since she’s received a new iPod Shuffle to which she’s added songs from BeetleJuice, School of Rock, Matilda and other favorite shows.